muflone/django-remotes/docs/server.md

 values to each variable for each host.
 This configuration can be made by hand or you can create a command and save a part of the results into one or more variables.

+---
+## Commands configuration

+You can finally configure the commands to run on each hosts group.

+Each command must be assigned to a `Commands group` which defines what hosts can access to the commands and the validity times for each commands group.

+After defining the commands groups you can define the commands to be assigned to the group.

+Each command can process any Python instruction and also print some data which could be returned to the server.

+Additionally each command can return one or more values in a  special list variable called `__RESULT__`.
+Simply append each result to the `__RESULT__` list.

+Each command can receive one or more general settings values or one or more host variables.
+This data will be passed to the command to customize the command behavior using some general data or specific host data.